AliciaFramboise/portfolio-interface/README.md

 This project is a submodules of [online_portfolio](https://github.com/AliciaFramboise/online-portfolio/tree/master)

-Allows you to manage artworks in a userfriendly environment
+Allows you to manage your artworks in a userfriendly environment

 ## Available Scripts